 Sizzling, savory, and delicious, these Juicy Pan Seared Pork Medallions with Pan Sauce are the perfect easy dinner.
 Tender and juicy pork medallions are seasoned with paprika, garlic, and thyme and served with a tasty pan sauce the whole family will love.
 Bon appetit!

-Looking for more pork dinner ideas?
-Try my always popular Instant Pot Pork Tenderloin recipe.
+Looking for more quick pork dinner ideas?
+Try my popular Instant Pot Pork Tenderloin recipe.

 Easy Pork Medallions with Pan Sauce

-The seasoning combo in this dish is a great, versatile blend.
-Thyme, paprika, garlic powder, salt and pepper just work really well together, bringing out the best in these yummy medallions, as well as in a host of other pork dishes, and chicken, too.
+The seasoning rub in this dish is a great, versatile blend.
+Thyme, paprika, garlic powder, salt, and pepper just work really well together, bringing out the best in these yummy medallions, as well as in a host of other pork dishes.

 - Oil: For sauteing.
 I like to use avocado oil, but vegetable oil and light olive oil also work!
 For pan frying, I try to stick with oils that have a higher smoke point, which is why I suggest to use vegetable oil.

 - Pork Tenderloin: You’ll need a one-pound pork tenderloin, cut into 12 medallions.

 - Salt and Pepper: To taste.
 I use about ½ teaspoon kosher salt to season all 12 pieces of pork.